yosieph/Project1/README.md

 #####   3-Linear Regression for All Countries: Slope (Coefficient) = -2.07 so this indicate that as the average temperature increases, the percentage of low-carbon electricity decreases

 ### After our first analysis about the relation between Temperature average and Low Carbon electricity % produce , to deepdive our analysis , we decide to see others Factor related to  Renewable energy share in the total final energy consumption (%)  and it impact on Temperature

+## What is the relation betweeen  the  Renewable energy consumption (%) and the Average of Temperature on the 10 hotest  and coldest countries
 ```
 ##graph plot showing Renewable energy share in the total final energy consumption (%)  per country
 ```